datacommonsorg/docsite/courseware/data_literacy/overview.md

 For more background about the course, see our [FAQs](faqs.html) page.

+### FERPA Compliance

+Data Commons collects no personal information (PII), records, or private information from users and can be used in compliance with FERPA.
+For specific questions about FERPA compliance, please contact your organization’s legal counsel for advice.

 ### Objectives

 We embarked on a mission to imagine a Data Literacy curriculum aimed at anyone and everyone who consumes data and aspires to correctly understand and interpret it to help with better decision-making.